hakaneroztekin/design-patterns-in-java/README.md

 [+] Class responsibilities are distributed (Single Responsibility Principle).

 [-] Additional builder classes are introduced with plan implementation, yet it's pretty lightweight with the help of libraries.

+### 4. Prototype
+Prototype pattern helps us to build complex objects.

+[+] It provides pre-built objects instead of creating it from scratch.

+[-] It gets complicated when objects are too complex and/or have circular dependencies.